MestreLion/git-tools/README.md

 *Recursively list repos with uncommitted changes*

-Recursively finds all git repositories in the given directory(es), runs `git status` on them, and prints the location of reposities with uncommitted changes.
+Recursively finds all git repositories in the given directory(es), runs `git status` on them, and prints the location of repositories with uncommitted changes.
 The tool I definitely use the most.

 git-rebase-theirs